 I am satisfied that a fit-for-purpose health and safety policy is in place and is reviewed regularly.
 I am also satisfied that the organisation has complied with all its duties under Health and Safety.
-Whilst NICIE has always been mindful of compliance to health and safety, a working group was set up with representatives from both staff and directors to review return to office/ working from home and ensuring that the office environment was safe and managed in accordance with public health guidelines.
+Whilst NICIE has always been mindful of compliance to health and safety, a working group was set up with representatives from both staff and directors to review return to office/ working from home and ensuring that the office environment was safe and managed accordingly.
 This was and continues to be reviewed to ensure that all risks are managed and mitigated, and that the NICIE staff are protected, and the office environment is clean and appropriately managed and that all health and safety requirements and legislation is adhered to.
-College Gardens accommodation is not accessible for those with mobility issues, which forms part of the reason for NICIE's objective need for new premises.
-However, without further finance a move to anywhere is not affordable, as it would mean making staff redundant.
+The existing premises College Gardens accommodation is not accessible for those with mobility issues, which forms part of the reason for NICIE's objective need for new premises.

 The staff handbook continues to be reviewed, updated in line with legislation and appropriate guidance and circulated to all staff and training provided where relevant.
-A new electronic staff handbook with proper version controls has been created.
 NICIE continues to support all staff through the NICIE well-being programme, and this is managed through the NICIE health and wellbeing sub-committee.
 Several virtual activities have been carried out during the year and staff are continuously reminded to access the free wellbeing programmes available to them.

-Risk Assessment
+Risk Assesment